 Eaten somewhere on this list and loved it?
 Share it with the hashtag #TimeOutEatList.

 Best restaurants in Belfast

 Why go?
-For special occasions – this simple, elegant bar and grill has dedicated graduation and pre-theatre menus.
+For special occasions – this simple, elegant restaurant has dedicated graduation and pre-theatre menus.

 Not one for vegetarians, this place serves fresh game, mouth-watering steaks and fish, with a focus on classic cooking, in a contemporary dining room.
 Its range of steaks is the real draw, but save room for one of the dessert cocktails – a lemon meringue martini is sure to go down a treat.
 Mid-range.

 Why go?
 For perfect beer pairings with your meal.

 Molly’s Yard is housed in a restored Victorian stable and courtyard near the university and is home to Belfast’s only microbrewery, so you can expect spot-on brews with your food.
 Its small menu changes regularly and is full of local produce – steak, fish, vegetables – and there’s a dedicated vegetarian menu, too.
 Mid-range.